DTRAX CERVICAL FACET FUSION

 How do patients Prepare for Dtrax Cervical Facet Fusion?

-In preparation for the procedure, an overnight fast which should be 8-12 hours long is often recommended.
+In preparation for the procedure, neurosurgeons often recommend an overnight fast of 8-12 hours.
 This reduces the risk of anesthetic complications.

 Patients need to avoid taking non-steroidal anti-inflammatory medicines (ibuprofen, diclofenac, etc.) and blood thinners (Coumadin, aspirin, Plavix, etc.) for at least a week prior to the surgery.

-The neurosurgeon would also have the patient undergo imaging studies like X-rays, CT and MRI scans prior to surgery.
+The neurosurgeon would also have the patient undergo imaging studies such as X-rays, CT and MRI scans prior to surgery.

 How do Neurosurgeons perform Dtrax Cervical Facet Fusion?